Last Updated on January 3, 2023 by Kimberlee Johnson

 8. Make Valentine’s Day-themed Snacks

-Making a snack will not make the students’ stomach full but encourages teamwork.
+Making a snack will not empty the students’ stomachs but encourages teamwork.

-Students can use simple ingredients like cookies, candy, and icing to decorate and create unique snacks [1].
+Students can decorate and create unique snacks with simple ingredients like cookies, candy, and icing [1].

 They can work together to develop creative ideas and try out different recipes.